oke-aditya/blog/_posts/2020-12-05-challenges-ml-projects.md

 ### Not using functions

-Most people work without writing functions.
+Many people work without writing functions.
 This does not make code modular and harder to comprehend.
-Simply having functions with docstrings and calling them keeps content clear and easier to understand.
+Having functions with docstrings and using them keeps content clear and easier to understand.
 Writing functions on top of file and calling in `main` is easier.
 E.g. let's call the above area function.

 {% highlight python %}